 Theatre Arts: Any student who withdraws before a cast list is posted, may be entitled to a full or partial refund.
 If a student withdraws from a production for any reason after the cast list is posted, no refund is given.

 Extenuating circumstances will be evaluated on a per case basis.

 Regular attendance is very important for skill-building and continuity of learning.
 Please make every effort to attend all classes.

 Private Lessons: Students must pay for all lessons in the semester whether taken or missed.
-Students are allowed one cancelation per semester (two per school year) that teachers are obliged to reschedule.
-Teachers may possibly reschedule subsequent cancelations, but they are not required to do so, due to time constraints.
-Teacher cancelations and inclement weather cancelations will be made up.
+Students are allowed two cancellations per year that teachers are obliged to reschedule.
+Teachers may possibly reschedule subsequent cancellations, but they are not required to do so, due to time constraints.
+Teacher cancellations and inclement weather cancellations will be made up.